-Two types of tablets
+Tools for art students: Two types of tablets

-Setting up your tablet
+Set up your art tablet

 Finally, one last tool to consider for your burgeoning artist or art career is a great tablet mounting system.
 Crouching over a tablet can cause eye and back strain, especially when it’s flat on your desk, but a mount is an easy way to essentially set your tablet up like a sketchbook on an easel.
 Consider mounting your tablet, buying a small angled stand for it, or investing in a sit-stand desk to help manage the long hours of art school or a career in the digital arts.